ishtiaqhimel/notes/kubernetes/kubernetes.md

 - assigns pods to different nodes
 - checks the requirements of pods and find a node which meets the requirement to run the pod
 - schedules nodes so that the pods are distributed among all the nodes

+**Controller Manager**
+-  responsible for overall health of the cluster
+-  responsible for overall health of the cluster
+- Some types of these controllers are:
+	- Node controller: Responsible for noticing and responding when nodes go down
+	- Job controller: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion
+	- EndpointSlice controller: Populates EndpointSlice objects (to provide a link between Services and Pods)
+	- ServiceAccount controller: Create default ServiceAccounts for new namespaces

+**Cloud Controller Manager**
+- link cluster into cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with cluster

+**etcd**
+- brain of the cluster
+- key-value storage system
+- stores the current state of the cluster
+- stores nodes, controller and all the state related things
+- any component of cluster can query etcd

+### About Worker Node Components :
+**Kubelet**
+- an agent that runs on each node in the cluster
+- makes sure that containers are running in a Pod
+- takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy
+- tries to create a new pod if pod fails
+- if it can not restart failed pod, master detects a node failure and schedule the pod in another node

+**Kube-proxy**
+- a network proxy that runs on each node in cluster
+- responsible for maintaining network across the cluster
+- allow network communication to Pods from network sessions inside or outside of cluster

+**Container-Runtime (Docker)**
+- runs the container inside the pod